tamarkilasonia/MarvelCharacters/README.md

 ## Project Description

-A clean and responsive slider project that showcases popular Marvel superheroes and anti-heroes.Each character is presented with an image, a logo, and a short background story.
-The slider is interactive and works smoothly across desktop and mobile devices.
-Built using  HTML, CSS, JavaScript, jQuery, and the LightSlider plugin.
+ A responsive and visually engaging slider that features some of Marvel's most iconic heroes and anti-heroes.
+Each slide includes a character image, logo, and a brief story that highlights their origin or significance.
+The project delivers a smooth, interactive experience across all devices using HTML, CSS, JavaScript, jQuery, and the LightSlider plugin.

 ---